Working environment in Sweden

 - The right of parental leave in connection with the birth of a child, that may not be affected by differential treatment.

 Most HEIs in Sweden belong to the public sector.
-This means that if you are employed by one of these HEIs, you are a governement employee.
+This means that if you are employed by one of these HEIs, you are a government employee.

 Employment conditions in the Swedish central government sector are very similar to those of employees in other sectors of the labour market.
-Virtually all staff are employed on a permanent contract basis.
 In principle the same overall labour law applies to the public sector as to other sectors in the labour market.
 There is no life-long employment guarantee in central government posts.
 If redundancies become necessary, permanent employees may also be laid off.

 The information above and much more about being a govenment employee, is to be found in the publication Central Government and delegated employer resposibility, published by The Swedish Agency for Government Employers (SAGE) at www.arbetsgivarverket.se/in-english